Insight from Howard Marks

-- Then the idea is simple (yet not easy): buy low, sell high.
-Rational interactions with the market are to take advantage of discrepancies between market prices and one’s skillful appraisal of fair value.
+- A rational interactions with the market is to take advantage of discrepancies between market prices and one’s skillful appraisal of fair value.

-- Estimates of fair value are best derived from thorough bottom-up fundamental analysis with special emphasis placed on tangible factors such as hard assets and cash flows.
+- Estimates of fair value are best derived from thorough bottom-up fundamental analysis with special emphasis placed on tangible factors such as tangible assets and cash flows.

 - Buying at a wide enough discount to fair value buffers for analytical error and unexpected or improbable occurrences.

-- Psychological and technical factors play an important role in determining securities’ prices, and can sway prices astray from rational, fair value.
+- Psychological and technical factors play an important role in determining securities’ prices.
+Behaviours can sway prices astray from rationality.
 Even in so-called ‘efficient’ markets.

 - Reason must overcome emotion.
 Resisting human nature impulses such as greed, fear, envy, ego and the likes is crucial for rational decision making.